titumozammel/human-energy-economics/README.md

 HEE does not claim these approaches are unnecessary.

-Rather, it proposes that they may be **insufficient when considered in isolation**.
+Rather, they may be **insufficient when considered in isolation**.

 The missing question is:

-> **How do Human Energy and broader Organizational Capacity become effective application, sustained execution, and sustainable business value?**
+**How do Human Energy and broader Organizational Capacity become effective application, sustained execution, and sustainable business value?**

 HEE provides an economic and systems lens for examining that question.